johnsonlien/CSCI-496/README.md

 # Apache Spark Official Website
 Apache Spark's website to learn more is located [here](https://spark.apache.org/docs/3.0.1/) and contains the overview of the API.

+Note: Because this is an unpublished research project, there is no actual code to show regarding this community detection.
+There is only a broad overview of the plan.

+If you have any questions regarding PySpark, I will try my best to answer. my email: jtlien@usc.edu